umbraco/UmbracoDocs/11/umbraco-cms/reference/configuration/globalsettings.md

 ### Timeout

-Configure the session timeout to determine how much time can pass without a requests being made before the user is required to log in again.
-The session timeout format can be set as HH:MM:SS, any activity within the backoffice will reset the timer.
+Configure the session timeout to determine how much time without a request being made can pass before the user is required to log in again.
+The session timeout format needs to be set as `HH:MM:SS`.
+Any activity within the backoffice will reset the timer.

 {% hint style="info" %} Long session timeouts raise data exposure and unauthorized access risks.
 Thus, it's vital to establish a reasonable timeout to mitigate security risks. {% endhint %}